praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ## Create or configure a property

-Create or configure a property in [!DNL Launch].
+Create or configure a property in [!DNL Platform Launch].

 >[!NOTE]
 >